St Kitts And Nevis travel guide

 Entry and borders

 Only fully vaccinated travellers may enter the country, with exemptions made for nationals and residents of St Kitts and Nevis.
-Testing and a period of quarantine are required.
+Pre-arrival testing and a period of quarantine are required.
 Travellers should regularly check the St. Kitts Tourism Authority websites St. Kitts Tourism and Nevis Tourism Authority for updates and information on travel requirements.

 See Entry requirements to find out what you will need to do when you arrive in St Kitts and Nevis.
 Changes may take effect at short notice.